bufbuild-ru/docs/docs/reference/cli/buf/generate/index.md

     # Whether to generate code for the well-known types.
     # Optional.
     include_wkt: false
+# Include only these types for this plugin.
+    # Optional.
+types:
+  - "foo.v1.User"
+# Exclude these types for this plugin.
+    # Optional.
+exclude_types:
+      - "buf.validate.oneof"
+      - "buf.validate.message"
+      - "buf.validate.field""

     # The name of a local plugin if discoverable in "${PATH}" or its path in the file system.
   - local: protoc-gen-es